Medical Experts

 Risk of Latent Infection

 Individuals who are at increased risk for TB infection should undergo laboratory testing.
-Those with elevated risk include people who have spent time with someone who has TB disease, people from a country where TB is common, healthcare workers who care for high-risk patients, infants and adolescents who have been exposed to high-risk adults, or people who work in high-risk settings such as correctional facilities or long-term care facilities.
+Those with elevated risk include people who have spent time with someone who has TB disease, people from a country where TB is common, healthcare workers who care for high-risk patients, and people who work in high-risk settings such as correctional facilities or long-term care facilities.
 Many institutions require LTBI testing before employment or enrollment.

 Suspected Active Tuberculosis